 - The village economy is mainly supported and fueled by various agricultural activities.

-- Here, people satisfy each other’s requirements by trading among themselves their basic goods and services.
+- Here, people satisfy each other’s requirement by trading among themselves, their basic goods and services.
 However, in some special cases, even gold, silver, and copper are used for trading.

 - When villagers started doing their businesses at a village level, it helped to form the world’s first markets.

 - In these small markets, the villagers exchanged or sold their surplus goods.

 - This overall helps to transcend the economy from a barter stage to become a village economy.

 - Town economy stage:

 - Town is a meeting ground for the majority of villages.